ZaahierAdams/CI-CD_Pipeline_Azure-DevOps-/README.md

-# CI/CD Pipeline in Azure DevOps
+# Config for CI/CD Pipeline in Azure DevOps
 YAML configuration for Continuous Integration/ Continuous Deployment Pipeline in Azure DevOps Function Application.

 ## About